learn-co-curriculum/phase-0-the-dom-editing-lab/README.md

 Open the Google Developer Tools by clicking on the "View" menu and selecting Developer -> Developer Tools.
 The Elements tab should be selected but, if it isn't, click on it.
 Here we have the DOM representation of the HTML source loaded by the browser.
-You should see the `head` element and the `body` element nested inside the `html` element.
+You should see the `head` and `body` elements nested inside the `html` element.
 If the `body` element is collapsed, use the disclosure triangle to expand it.
 You should see that the `body` element is, temporarily, child-less.
 Let's go ahead and start adding some content in `index.html`.

 > Note: the _disclosure triangle_ is the triangle to the left of the `<body>` tag.
 When you first open the Elements tab, the nodes are generally collapsed, hiding their contents.
-You can click the triangle to expand the node and see the contents.
+You can click the triangle to expand the node and see its contents.
 Disclosure triangles are standard for hiding information throughout Chrome DevTools.
 If you want to see more, feel free to click on the triangle!
 You're not going to break anything.

 First, let's add a title to our page: